 The Pelirocco (the word sort of means redhead in Spanish) is a 19-room boutique hotel on Brighton’s lovely Regency Square.
-The exterior looks like any another traditional historic Regency building that’s typical of the local style – a style developed by Joshua Hanson, a keen-eyed property developer who turned this into one of the most desirable addresses along the seafront in the early 19th century.
+The exterior looks like any other traditional historic Regency building.
+It’s typical of the local style developed by Joshua Hanson, a keen-eyed property developer who turned this into one of the most desirable addresses along the seafront in the early 19th century.

-However, when you step inside prepare to be dazzled by eccentricity, outrageous decor and bizarre wallpaper.
+However, when you step inside The Pelirocco hotel, prepare to be dazzled by eccentricity, outrageous decor and bizarre wallpaper.
 This boutique hotel is just rock ‘n’roll all over.

 Arty, young at heart weekenders or even those on business looking for somewhere that could add some pizza to their stay – expect fun and unrelentingly friendly service.

 Every room is uniquely themed, and sometimes it can be very saucy.
 The first time I stayed here I slept in the Nookii room.
 It’s pretty sumptuous with purple walls and bedding.
 I swear the pair of handcuffs behind glass winked at me.
 There’s also a tantalising nookii game for inspiration.